hariharen9/enhance-this/README.md

 # Transform a vague question into a precise & detailed prompt
 enhance -s detailed "best places to eatout in bangalore"
 # Output:
-# Objective: Provide an exhaustive list of top-rated restaurants in Bengaluru, considering various culinary preferences, regional specialties, and dining experiences.
+# Objective: Provide an exhaustive list of top-rated restaurants in Bengaluru, considering various

-# Scope:

-# 1. Cuisine Analysis: Include a range of international and local cuisines, such as North Indian, South Indian (including dosa, idli, and vada), Chinese, Italian, Mexican, and Middle Eastern.
-# 2. Dining Experience: Cover various settings, including:
-#    - Fine dining restaurants with upscale ambiance
-#    - Casual eateries with outdoor seating or street food options
-#    - Specialty cafes serving coffee, pastries, or desserts
-# 3. Regional Focus: Highlight local favorites and hidden gems in specific neighborhoods or areas, such as:
-#    - HSR Layout
-#    - Koramangala
-#    - Indiranagar
-#    - Electronic City
+# culinary preferences, regional specialties, and dining experiences.
+Include a range of international
+# and local cuisines, cover various settings from fine dining to casual eateries, and highlight local
-# 4. Food Quality and Safety: Prioritize restaurants with high food quality ratings, excellent hygiene standards, and a strong reputation for serving fresh ingredients.
+# favorites in specific neighborhoods.
+Prioritize restaurants with high food quality ratings and

-# Deliverables:

-# 1. A comprehensive list of 20–25 top-rated restaurants in Bengaluru, including:
+# excellent hygiene standards.
+Deliver a comprehensive list of 20–25 top-rated restaurants with name,
-#    - Restaurant name
-#    - Address (with nearest landmark or metro station)
-#    - Cuisine type(s) served
-#    - Average rating (based on online reviews)
-# 2. A brief description (1–2 paragraphs) for each restaurant, highlighting its unique features, specialties, and any notable awards or recognition.
-# 3. Recommendations for the best restaurants in Bengaluru for:
-#    - Vegetarians and vegans
-#    - Non-vegetarians (including meat and seafood options)
-#    - Families with young children
-#    - Couples looking for a romantic dinner

-# Constraints:

-# 1. Filter by Rating: Only include restaurants with an average rating of 4 or higher on review platforms like Zomato, TripAdvisor, or Google Reviews.
-# 2. Exclusion Criteria: Exclude restaurants that are:
-#    - Closed permanently or temporarily
-#    - Not available for dine-in (only take-out or delivery)
-#    - Known for poor service or unhygienic conditions

-# Enhanced Clarity:

-# 1. Use precise and descriptive language to ensure accurate representation of each restaurant's offerings.
-# 2. Utilize relevant keywords and phrases to facilitate easy searchability.

-# Additional Analysis Dimensions:

-# 1. Price Range: Provide a price range (budget-friendly, moderate, upscale) for each restaurant to help users plan their dining experience accordingly.
-# 2. Accessibility: Note any accessibility features or considerations for visitors with disabilities.
-# 3. Reservations and Online Ordering: Indicate if reservations are recommended or available online, as well as options for ordering food through apps or websites.
+# address, cuisine type, and average rating.
+Provide brief descriptions highlighting unique features
+# and include recommendations for different dietary preferences and occasions.
+Filter by rating (4+),
+# exclude closed or delivery-only restaurants, and note accessibility features and reservation options.
 ```

 **Example Use Case - Content Creation:**